60dimension/IELTS-Vocabularies/Vocabulary03.md

 The city is a sprawling behemoth with no heart.

-They lived in a happy, insulation brutal facts.
+They lived in happy, insulated, brutal facts.

 He handed me a little rectangle of white paper.